abender/needham-schroeder/README.md

-# sNS - a simple Needham-Schroeder C-library
+# seNS - a simple extended Needham-Schroeder C-library

-sNS is a small and simple C-library to perform the (symmetric) Needham-Schroeder(NS)-protocol.
+seNS is a small and simple C-library to perform an extended (symmetric) Needham-Schroeder(NS)-protocol.
+Extended means in this case, that the basic NS-Protocol has been extended to make use of timestamps, which are used to antagonize replay attacks (see a description of the attack in "[Security Engineering](http://www.cl.cam.ac.uk/~rja14/book.html)" Chapter 3.7.2 by Ross Anderson).
 It provides basic functions to:

 * Run a NS-server, creating and distributing keys for securing some other protocol (for example DTLS in pre-shared-key mode)
 * Run a NS-daemon, waiting for clients to initialize the communication
 * Run a NS-client, retrieving keys from the server and connecting to NS-daemons.

 The library provides callback functions so the user may decide how keys will be stored/retrieved and how events will be handled.

-The current version implements the basic Needham-Schroeder protocol, which is vulnerable to a replay attack with a broken session key.
-I will implement timestamps and its validation to fix this issue soon.

 The library has been tested with Debian/Linux Systems and OS X. Basic compatibility with [Contiki-OS](http://www.contiki-os.org/) is there, but needs improvements.